 Because I’m right now revising this post from 5 years ago.
 I’m still a working mom and it’s been not perfect, but great.
 Also, I’m surrounded by thriving, ah-maze-ing moms who… WORK!

 You will thrive too.
 And your family will be proud of you.
-I recently saw my son, chest slightly puffed out say to his 5th-grade-friend, “My mom teaches HIGH SCHOOL!”
-(My brain to my gaping mouth, “Please close – and be cool.
-Your son thinks you’re THE STUFF, don’t look like a nitwit.”)
+I recently saw my son, chest slightly puffed out say to his 5th-grade friend, “My mom teaches HIGH SCHOOL!”
+Be still, my heart.

 “I hear you, but I really, really don’t want to go back to work.”
 How do I get excited about it?

 This might seem dumb, but it worked – so I’m sharing.

 The story at the start of this post about going back to work after six years of being off was actually the second time I “went back to work.”
 Here’s how my working mom life unfolded: I had my first son, went “back to work” after my maternity leave, had my second son, took six years off (in that time had my third son), then went “back to work” for the second time.